 The Office of Disability Services provides academic accommodations to students with documented disabilities.
 This website describes the services available to students, as well as your role in the accommodations process.

 Classroom scheduling is performed by the Office of the University Registrar.
-If the classroom you are assigned to is unsuitable, contact [contact person/place]. [any additional information]

-Student Opinions of Instruction (SOIs)
+Student Opinions of Instruction (SOI)

 Study Week (Dead Week)